-Convective storms, and their products, thunder, lightning, heavy rains, hail, and tornadoes cause an average of $2.8 billion a year in damage, but the over-all economic loss is sitting at around $10 billion annually.
-The factors influencing this figure include disruption in farming and industrial activities, injuries sustained and deaths.
+Convective storms, and their products, thunder, lightning, heavy rains, hail, and tornadoes cause up to $17 billion dollars of damage each year in the United States.
+The factors influencing this figure include damage to property, deaths and injuries sustained.
+In addition, these storms cause disruption in farming and industrial activities.

 Convection is the transfer of heat through a gas or liquid.
 In meteorology, convection describes the vertical transport of heat and moisture from the Earth’s sun-heated surface into the cooler atmosphere.